 Mahalanobis distance is used in the KNN method, and also one neighbor (k = 1) is considered for the number of neighbors in this classifier.
 The reason for this choice is the higher accuracy in the experimental evaluation results.
-Moreover, in the reference [25], it has been stated that in the case where the number of training data goes to infinity, it is guaranteed in the classification with 1-NN (k = 1) that the probability of classification error is less than twice of the probability of Bayes error.
-And to the other word, the probability of classification error is less than twice the probability of optimal error.
+Moreover, in the reference [25], it has been stated that in the case where the number of training data goes to infinity, it is guaranteed in the classification with 1-NN (k = 1) that the probability of classification error is less than twice of the probability of classification error is less than twice the probability of classification error is less than twice the probability of optimal error.